josephslab/josephslab.github.io/_pages/research.md

 ## Talks

-To learn more about our research, check out these recorded conference talks:
+To learn more about our research, check out these recorded conference talks on the **[Josephs Lab youtube channel](https://www.youtube.com/@josephslab2242)!!!**

+Additional talks:

 * Emily Josephs - "The contribution of local adaptation to GxE" - Evolution 2019